project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Overview

 This page provides information for you to install, setup, configure, run and use a Sunbird instance on your laptop or desktop.
-The objective of such an installation is to demo and test the Sunbird.
+The objective of such an installation is to demo and test the Sunbird application.
 It is not advised to use the instance for a production environment.
 Follow the instructions provided on this page to ensure an optimal installation experience.
-Before installing Sunbird on your laptop or desktop, check that the you have the necessary resources and compliant target systems.
+Before installing Sunbird on your laptop or desktop, ensure that the you have the necessary resources and compliant target systems.

 ## System Requirements